moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/index.md

 - Join the [chat](http://slack.getdbt.com/) on Slack for live discussions and support
 - Find [dbt events](https://events.getdbt.com) near you
 - Check out [the blog](https://blog.getdbt.com/) for the latest news on dbt's development and best practices

-# License
-Unless stated otherwise, the codebase is released under the [MIT License](https://github.com/ministryofjustice/analytical-platform-data-engineering/blob/develop/LICENSE.md).
-This covers both the codebase and any sample code in the documentation.

-The documentation is [© Crown copyright](http://www.nationalarchives.gov.uk/information-management/re-using-public-sector-information/uk-government-licensing-framework/crown-copyright/) and available under the terms of the [Open Government 3.0](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/) licence.